qdf/AMLSim/Documentation.md

    - In the add_alert_pattern(...) function, build the subgraph within the add_alert_pattern function, first add a conditional with pattern_type == "<type_name>", then construct a subgraph in a similar fashion to existing pattern types (fan_in, fan_out, and bipartite are good simple examples, look at dense, mixed, stack, and cycle for more complex examples).

 6. ### In the file *generate_alert_patterns.py*:
-    Add the new alert name and model ID to the self.alert_types dictionary
+    Add the new alert name and model ID to the alert_types dictionary

 7. ### In the file *alertPatterns.csv*  (in paramFiles folder):
     Add the new alert name and other details